-- injuries that affect the upper and lower arm (Erb’s palsy)
+- injuries that affect the upper and lower arm (Erb’s palsy); and

 Brachial plexus nerves are most commonly injured during childbirth because:

-- a doctor or midwife has pulled on the infant’s head during a head-first delivery
+- a doctor or midwife has pulled on the infant’s head during a head-first delivery; and

 The following factors increase the risk for brachial plexus injury during childbirth:

 - difficulty delivering the infant’s head after the shoulder has come out (shoulder dystocia);